Siegfried Mureșan: Co-Rapporteur for the Implementation of the Recovery and Resilience Facility (RRF)

-MEP Siegfried Mureșan was appointed co-rapporteur of the European Parliament for the report on the implementation of the Recovery and Resilience Facility by the Committee on Economic and Monetary Affairs.
+Mureșan was appointed co-rapporteur of the European Parliament for the report on the implementation of the Recovery and Resilience Facility by the Committee on Economic and Monetary Affairs.
 In this role, he assesses the efficiency of the implementation by the European Commission and Member States and proposes measures to ensure that the funds are directed toward investments and reforms that improve long-term quality of life.

 The report on the implementation of the RRF, which funds Romania’s National Recovery and Resilience Plan (NRRP), coordinated by MEP Siegfried Mureșan as co-rapporteur, was adopted in the European Parliament’s plenary session in June, thereby becoming the official position of the European Parliament.

 The report calls on the European Commission to propose an 18-month extension for mature NRRP projects.
 Simultaneously, it urges Member States to prioritize mature projects during implementation and avoid risking the loss of funds by starting reforms or investments that are unlikely to be completed.
 It also calls for greater involvement of local and regional authorities in NRRP implementation.
 If there are unused funds left in the RRF, the report asks the European Commission to find a solution to redirect these funds towards EU priorities such as economic strengthening, defence, and cohesion.